tarwn/lessthandot-hugo/blogs/content/posts/2010-12-17-how-to-move-datafiles-to-a-new-drive-in.md

   </table>
 </div>

-Finally, just run this simple query again to verify that you didn&#8217;t corrupt anything
+Finally, just run this simple query again to verify that you didn't corrupt anything

 sql
 USE TestMove